Frederick Herzberg biography and books

 - “Man does work for profit in order to enjoy pain; but in a positive sense, he works to enjoy the excitement and meaning that achievement provides for his own psychological growth and thereby his happiness.”

-Publications and books by Frederick Herzberg et al.
+Books, publications and journals by Frederick Herzberg et al.

 - 2011, 1993, 1967.
 The motivation to work.
 Transaction publishers.

 - 2005.
 Motivation-hygiene theory.
 J. Miner, Organizational Behavior I: Essential Theories of Motivation and Leadership, 61-74.

 - 1987.
 Workers’ needs: the same around the world.
 Industry week, 21(9), 29-30.

 - 1987.
 Innovation: Where is the relish?.
 The Journal of Creative Behavior, 21(3), 179-192.

 - 1986.
 One more time: How do you motivate employees.
 New York: The Leader Manager, 433-448.